 3M desires to provide a safe and secure work environment for all individuals who do business with 3M.
 3M policy is to control physical access to all 3M facilities and to create and maintain records of individuals entering and exiting 3M facilities.

-Suppliers of contingent workers working at 3M will review 3M’s Contingent Workforce Access Control Policy with the contingent worker and obtain their signature prior to the start of an assignment at 3M.
+Suppliers of contingent workers working at 3M will review 3M’s Contingent Workforce Access Control Policy (PDF, 7k) with the contingent worker and obtain their signature prior to the start of an assignment at 3M.